hidglobal/digitalpersona-access-management-services/docs/was.md

 #### Return value

 As a result of successful identification a Ticket will be returned.
-The format of this ticket is described in the section “JSON Web Token (JWT)” <mark style="color:Red;">beginning on page 71</mark>.
+The format of this ticket is described in the section [JSON Web Token (JWT)](json-web-token-jwt).

 #### Notes